Dr Caroline Bressey

 I teach on two undergraduate courses, Global Geographies and Cultural and Historical Geography.

-Office Hours Spring 2014: Tuesday 3-4pm and Wednesday 10-12 noon for these Departmental Tutor meetings please contact Rouba Farah in the Departmental Office to make an appointment.
+Office Hours Autumn 2014: Wednesday 10-12 noon (for these Departmental Tutor meetings please contact Rouba Farah in the Departmental Office to make an appointment) and Friday 3-4pm (drop in).

 If you are interested in researching the historical black presence in Britain, history and heritage or theories of race, racism and multiculturalism please get in touch.